mattjmorrison/dotfiles/README.md

 ![zsh-prompt](https://cloud.githubusercontent.com/assets/4416952/4179773/ecec6e52-36d5-11e4-9317-bd6af3313e73.png)

 The shell has many convenience aliases and functions.
-For those I will suggest you look at the zshrc file as it is well organized and fully commented
+For those I will suggest you look at the zshrc file as it is well organized.

 ## Tmux